 This survey received 67 responses, which is two percent of the city population.
-This sample size can be considered a significant amount which may represent the population accurately.
-When drawing conclusions from this sample, the respondent profile should be considered.
+This sample size can be considered a significant amount although not representative of Algona as a whole, considering 97% of respondents were homeowners, mostly aged between 55-74, and mostly white.